The Islamic Art Museum

-The Museum of Islamic Art displays some of the rare collections of Islamic ceramics whose manufacture has flourished in the Islamic world since the early days of Islam.
+The Museum of Islamic Art displays some rare collections of Islamic ceramics whose manufacture has flourished in the Islamic world since the early days of Islam.
 The most remarkable among these items is the collection of the shining Abbasid ceramics.
 A sahn or an open courtyard has been founded in the museum to exhibit the different types of ceramics.
 This Sahn dates back thousands of years.
 There are also some Andalusian open courtyards with many marvelous ceramics, Iranian ceramics, Chinese porcelain, and other antiquities.

 The Wooden Collection Of The Museum

-The art of wood carving flourished greatly during the Fatimids era when the wood was decorated and carved in two different levels proving how skillful the artists of this period were.
+The art of wood carving flourished greatly during the Fatimids era when the wood was decorated and carved in two different levels, proving how skillful the artists of this period were.

 Collection Of Copies Of The Qur'an And Collection Of Carpets